Global Growth Requires Local Payment Capabilities

 In the early days of the coronavirus pandemic, it seemed that travel restrictions and supply chain disruptions would deal a significant blow to globalization, potentially for years to come.
 But the pandemic has fueled a surge in cross-border eCommerce sales – cementing, rather than upending, the globalized nature of the modern economy and local payment capabilities.

-Many retailers in search of new revenue opportunities have spent the better part of the past year growing their global footprints, and with many consumers planning to continue doing more of their shopping online even after the pandemic ends, expansion into international markets will remain a key strategic focus.
+Many retailers seeking new revenue opportunities have spent the better part of the past year expanding their global footprints, and with many consumers planning to continue doing more of their shopping online even after the pandemic ends, expansion into international markets will remain a key strategic focus.

 To expand globally, retailers will need to think locally, taking into account local regulations, consumer preferences, and – crucially – payment methods.
 Here’s how businesses can achieve global success when one size doesn’t fit all.